Wells Fargo Advantage Fund Fundamentals

 Comparative valuation techniques use various fundamental indicators to help in determining Wells Fargo's current stock value.
 Our valuation model uses many indicators to compare Wells Fargo value to that of its competitors to determine the firm's financial worth.
 You can analyze the relationship between different fundamental ratios across Wells Fargo competition to find correlations between indicators driving Wells Fargo's intrinsic value.
 More Info.

-Wells Bond Positions Weight Peer Comparison
+Wells Annual Yield Peer Comparison

 Fund Asset Allocation for Wells Fargo